9 Competition-Proof Gymnastics Hairstyles That Stay Put

 How It’s Done:

-• Best For: Medium to long hair, especially those with layers or bangs.
+Best For: Medium to long hair, particularly those with layers or bangs.

-• Bonus Tip: Secure the braid with a tiny elastic before forming the bun to keep the style locked during performance.
+Bonus Tip: Secure the braid with a small elastic before forming the bun to prevent unraveling mid-routine.

 3. Slicked-Back High Ponytail